Mohammadrezaworld/Linux-essentials/README.md

 * **Release Cycles:**
     * **Fixed Release:** Predictable, stable, better for business (e.g., Ubuntu/Debian)[span_15](start_span)[span_15](end_span).
     * **Rolling Release:** Continuous updates, always the latest features, requires more manual maintenance (e.g., Arch)[span_16](start_span)[span_16](end_span).

+**Linux Essentials - Key Concepts**
+Linux is technically just a Kernel—the core engine that manages CPU, RAM, and hardware.
+A full Operating System is the kernel paired with GNU tools and apps.
+Linux is open source, which means the source code is public and collaborative.
+The term "Free" here refers to freedom, not just price.
+**Distros & Desktop Environments**
+A distribution (Distro) packages the kernel with custom tools, a package manager, and a GUI.
+You can install multiple desktop environments (DEs) on one Linux system and switch between them.
+ * GNOME: Modern and clean (Ubuntu, Fedora).
+ * Cinnamon: Windows-like, great for beginners (Linux Mint).
+ * KDE Plasma: Highly customizable.
+ * XFCE: Very lightweight, perfect for older hardware (Kali Linux).
+**Managing Software**
+Distros use specific tools to install software:
+ * Debian/Ubuntu family: Uses .deb files and the APT command.
+ * Red Hat/Fedora/Rocky family: Uses .rpm files and the DNF command.
+**Release Cycles**
+ * Fixed Release: Predictable, stable versions (Ubuntu/Debian).
+Best for servers.
+ * Rolling Release: Continuous updates, always the latest features (Arch Linux).
+Needs more maintenance.
+**Lab Habits**
+ * Always take a VM snapshot before changing system configurations—it’s the best "undo" button.
+ * Always install VMware Tools/Guest Additions to fix display and time-sync issues.
+ * Get used to using the Tab key; it auto-completes filenames and saves a lot of time.
+**Exam Trivia**
+ * The login prompt you see in text mode is actually managed by an app called login.
+ * Monolithic kernels (Linux) perform all core tasks in a single process space, whereas Microkernels (Minix) run services in separate processes.
+ * FSF (Free Software Foundation) and OSI (Open Source Initiative) promote open-source licenses, but they have different goals regarding business adoption.
+**Standard Ports to Remember**
+ * FTP: 20, 21
+ * SSH: 22
+ * Telnet: 23
+ * SMTP: 25
+ * DNS: 53
+ * HTTP: 80
+ * HTTPS: 443
+ * IMAP: 143
+ * LDAP: 389
+**Software Equivalents**
+ * LibreOffice (MS Office replacement)
+ * Firefox (Browser)
+ * VLC (Media Player)
+ * GIMP (Photoshop replacement)
+ * Terminal (Bash/Zsh)